GeorgiSamardzhiev/Demonstration-of-queries-and-reasoning-with-GraphDB-and-SPARQL/README.md

 |:--:|
 |Figure 5 - Visual Graph|

 Visual graph for FreachRegion is presented in figure 5.
 Information about StEmilionRegion is queried in one of the queries from the last part.
 It is located in French and Bordeaux Regions.
 This is view with inferred statements.
 GraphDB’s visual graph proved very convinient for exploring relations between classes and properties.
 I have used it while developing big portion of the queries.
-The figure here is one for giving idea what dows the visual graph look like after searching for specific class.
+The figure here is one for giving idea what does the visual graph look like after searching for specific class.

 ## Algorithms and methods in GraphDB